MangoDataIO/tofina/NOTES.md

 Current Tasks:

-2. Simple Univariate and Mutlivariate generative processes:
+2. Simple Univariate and Mutlivariate generative processes

-1) Gaussian processes using GPPytorch library

 3. Calculate Implied Volatiltiy from Real prices
-4. Delta Hedging and Black Scholes (Delta Hedging is dynamic lol) (
-   For Delta Hedging need to solve following problems:
+4. Delta Hedging and Black Scholes (Delta Hedging is dynamic lol) For Delta Hedging need to solve following problems:

-- Need to allow shorting
 - pricing Fn to allow buy/sell, not just exercise
 - LiquidationFN to be (-1,1) to indicate buy/sell decisions (ignore) (Instead of LiqduiationFN use Weighting FN)
 - Currently only allow Exercising option
-  )

 TODOs: